 Music in the Mountains

-Experience breathtaking music and scenery at the best of Europe’s summer music festivals in Switzerland and Austria, surrounded by pristine alpine beauty.
+Experience breathtaking music and scenery at the best of Europe’s summer music festivals in Switzerland and Austria.

-In the late afternoon join Christopher and fellow tour members for a welcome briefing and dinner.
+In the late-afternoon, join your tour leader Christopher Lawrence and fellow travellers for a welcome briefing followed by dinner.

 The Verbier Festival